MHickey2/EssenChelle-Oils/README.md

 ### 5. About Page     <a name="aboutpage"></a>

-The About Page provides information on EssenChelle Oil, gives information of background and what services the company offers.
-It also features a carousel with information on the different categories on offer in the site.
+The About Page provides the background information on the EssenChelle Oil Company, It also features a carousel with information on the different categories of products on offer in the site.

 <br>